 University of Nottingham, my post is partly funded by the German Academic Exchange Service (DAAD)

-Favourite thing to do in science Finding out something new, working out problems and being able to improve the way things are done.
+Favourite thing to do in my job Finding out something new, working out problems and being able to improve the way things are done.

 I like to discover how languages work, how we learn them and what successful language teaching should be like.